krakend/krakend-documentation/authorization/jwt-signing.md

     parent: authorization
 ---

-The JWT signing component creates a **wrapper for your login endpoint** that signs with your secret key the backend payload right before returning the content to the end-user.
+The JWT signing component creates a **wrapper for your login endpoint** that signs with your secret key the selected fields of the backend payload right before returning the content to the end-user.

 The primary usage for this component is in **migrations from monolith to microservices**, or in ecosystems where there is no Identity server yet, as it allows the immediate adoption of signed JSON Web Tokens without the need to implement a new service.

 The **JOSE component** is responsible for signing tokens.

 ## How does it work
-Your backend needs to implement an endpoint to **issues tokens**, and another endpoint for **refreshing tokens**.
+Your backend needs to implement an endpoint to **issues tokens**, and optionally another endpoint for **refreshing tokens**.
 If you don't have them yet, you need to adapt the existing functionality to support them, but don't be overwhelmed; you only need to return a payload with JSON content after the login instead of setting the cookie session.

-When KrakenD receives the JSON payload, it signs it with your secret key.
+When KrakenD receives the JSON payload, it signs the selected group of claims with your secret key.
 The secret key can be kept in the gateway or URL-downloaded from a trusted machine that you own.
 With the token signing, you are in control of the private key, and you don't need to trust an external service to keep it for you.

 For instance, your backend could have an endpoint like `/token-issuer` that when receives the right combination of username and password via `POST` can identify the user and, instead of setting the session, returns an output like this: